 Betty can now take credit card payments on-site as long as there is a Verizon cellphone signal (marginal in Bodie).
 We prefer, however, that you pay online.
 (Please use the registration button above.)
 Cancellation refunds are on a sliding scale.
 For example, if the workshop is full and you cancel at the last minute and I can’t find a replacement, then there is no refund.

 We’ll drive to the region on Friday, overnighting in Lee Vining, or–closest town with overnight accommodations–Bridgeport (the workshop fee does not include accommodations and food, except for lunch on Saturday).

 In Bodie we start by the Methodist Church at approximately 5 p.m. and explore from there after a short orientation/safety meeting.
 Please ask for your two-day photography pass (Sederquist workshop) at the gate and put this pass in your vehicle.
 We ask that you park just beyond the main visitor parking lot.
 The park closes to regular visitors at 6 p.m.
 We’ll be exploring the magnificent high-altitude sunset and early evening light, followed by what should be (weather permitting) outstanding full-moon photography over the ghost town.
 Saturday morning we’ll be starting out at sunrise, both to enjoy the ghost town while there are no people there (other visitors don’t arrive until 9 a.m.) and because we are required to be out of the central part of Bodie by noon.
 After lunch we’ll explore the stamp mill.
-We’ll spend Saturday afternoon resting and perhaps doing some critiques, then on Sunday we’ll be exploring the sunrise on the north shore of Mono Lake.
-Later in the day we might explore Lundy Lake and the Beaver Pond, along with fall aspen colors.
+We’ll spend Saturday afternoon resting and perhaps doing some critiques, then on Sunday, weather permitting, we’ll be exploring the sunrise on the north shore of Mono Lake.
+Later in the day we might explore the Sagehen Creek area.

 Food & Lodging